-As part of the Housing Department's ConnectHomeUSA initiative called PHX Housing Connect, we are implementing free Wi-Fi access in all residential units and the community rooms at Monroe Gardens and Foothills Village.
+As part of the Housing Department's ConnectHomeUSA initiative called PHX Housing Connect, we are working to implement free Wi-Fi access in all residential units and the community rooms at Monroe Gardens and Foothills Village.
 Monroe Gardens will also receive a Digital Navigator through a pilot program.
 Through PHX Housing Connect, the department will utilize American Rescue Plan Act funds to pilot free unit and community Wi-Fi access in the Edison-Eastlake Choice Neighborhoods Community, as well as other RAD/public housing/Section 8 sites including Marcos de Niza, and senior sites.
-The Housing Department is also working with the local electric company, Arizona Public Service to install solar carports at the following properties: Soluna, Harmony at the Park One and Harmony at the Park Two.
+The Housing Department is also working with the local electric company, Arizona Public Service (APS), to install solar carports as part of their Solar Communities Program where APS provides free solar-covered parking structures.
+The following properties have been approved for the Program: Soluna, Harmony at the Park One and Harmony at the Park Two.
+The Housing Department will apply for the Solar Communities Program for its remaining Choice Neighborhoods residential developments.
 Solar carport installations have been completed at Monroe Gardens, Washington Manor, Fillmore Gardens, Sunnyslope Manor, Summit and Marcos de Niza.
-This program provides a discount on electricity to tenants and the property while supplying solar energy to the grid.
+This Program provides a discount on electricity to tenants and the property while supplying solar energy to the grid.

-A non-profit co-developer was selected in calendar year 2021 through an RFP process to partner with the Housing Department for the redevelopment of Deck Park Vista, now called The Moreland.
-This affordable housing redevelopment project is located in the Downtown Core in an area of opportunity.
-Because of its location and amenities in a high opportunity area, The Moreland is approved as an off-site component of the Choice Neighborhoods grant and will utilize a minimum of seventy-five (75) Section 8 Project-Based Vouchers at the property with priority given to relocating Choice Neighborhoods residents.
-Construction is expected to begin in calendar year 2023.
+A non-profit co-developer was selected in calendar year 2021 through an RFP process to partner with the Housing Department for the redevelopment of Deck Park Vista now called The Moreland.
+This affordable housing redevelopment project is located in the Downtown Core, in an area of opportunity.
+Because of its location and amenities in a high opportunity area, The Moreland is approved as an off-site component of the Choice Neighborhoods grant and will utilize a minimum of 75 Section 8 Project-Based Vouchers the property with priority given to relocating Choice Neighborhoods residents.
+Construction is expected to begin in calendar year 2024.